Table of Contents

 The buildup of scar tissue also causes the liver to lose its ability to create proteins and other substances needed for healthy functioning.

-It’s important to understand that cirrhosis of the liver is the result of late-stage liver disease.
+It’s important to understand that cirrhosis is the result of late-stage liver disease.
 So, by the time a person receives a diagnosis of cirrhosis, the liver has not been healthy for a significant amount of time.

 Liver Cirrhosis Causes

-There are a number of different causes of cirrhosis of the liver, but one of the most common by a wide margin is chronic, long-term alcohol abuse.
+There are several different causes of cirrhosis of the liver, but one of the most common by a wide margin is chronic, long-term alcohol abuse.

-Some data suggests that the risk of liver cirrhosis increases with any alcohol consumption for women, and for men who consume more than one alcoholic drink a day.
+Some data suggests that the risk of liver damage increases with any alcohol consumption for women, and for men who consume more than one alcoholic drink a day.

-- Fatty liver disease, which is associated with obesity and diabetes referred to as nonalcoholic steatohepatitis or nonalcoholic fatty liver disease
+- Nonalcoholic fatty liver disease (NAFLD), which is associated with obesity and diabetes is sometimes referred to as nonalcoholic steatohepatitis (NASH) or metabolic dysfunction-associated steatotic liver disease (MASLD)

 - Chronic viral infections, such as hepatitis B and hepatitis C